EmbySupport/Emby.Docs/Synology-NAS.md

 [Upgrading to DSM 7 and Migrating Emby Data](https://emby.media/community/index.php?/topic/99745-dsm-6-to-dsm-7-emby-migration-instructions/)

 If you had Emby installed on DSM 6 and just installed DSM 7 or are about to upgrade to DSM 7 please follow this link for special instructions and video walking you through the needed migration processes.
-Please follw the link for instructions.
+Please follow the link for instructions.
 DSM 6 to DSM 7 Emby Migration Instructions